Dates for Camp Braveheart 2015 will be announced this Fall.

 Video: Summer Camp with Hope and Will

 As the summer comes to an end and the new school year ramps up, it's time to take a look back at the fun we had at summer camp.
-We collaborated with organizations to offer children and their families the full experience of camp—having fun, meeting others with similar conditions and building confidence.
 Be sure you join us next summer!

 Fond Memories from Camp Braveheart (32 Images)